cowboy/synology-update-plex/README.md

 - This script may contain bugs.
 I'm not responsible if it breaks anything!
 - This script has been tested on a Synology DS918+ NAS running DSM 7.
 It should work with other Synology NAS models.
 - This script assumes Plex was installed manually from https://www.plex.tv/media-server-downloads/.
+- This script sends "Plex Media Server" notifications as "Package Center" because it's simpler than doing it any other way.

 ## Common Issues